open-seneca/modular-aq-sensor/bp_v6/README.md

-﻿## Important: bp_v6 is our new Argentina prototype and currently not compatible with the old PCB on which this GihHub documentation is based on.
+﻿## Important: bp_v6 is our new Kenya prototype and currently not compatible with the old PCB on which this GihHub documentation is based on.
 This is a work in progress.

 ### New features
 - SIM800L GSM wireless transmission